 Gudair vaccinated sheep are identified with an NLIS sheep ear tag that contains the property identification code (PIC) and the letter ‘V’.

-The cost for the clinic to come to your farm is a fixed fee of $88.00 per farm plus $5.50 for each sheep/goat vaccinated.
-Payment by cash or cheque on the day to the vets.
+The cost for 2021 is unchanged.
+There is a fixed fee for the clinic to come to your farm of $88.00 per farm plus $5.50 for each sheep/goat vaccinated with Gudair.
+Vaccination with 6in1 is also available on same day at $2.75 for each sheep.
+Payment on the day.

 Register your interest

 If you are interested in participating in the clinic, please register so we can contact you closer to the time to make more definite arrangements.
 We know that lambing and kidding can be unpredictable but your estimate of numbers to be vaccinated is helpful for planning.
 There is no obligation to participate after registering.